-The Center for Effective Government was founded as OMB Watch in 1983, with the main focus of shining a light on the Office of Management and Budget (OMB).
-The organization changed it name in January 2013 to reflect its expanded work and new focus: an effective government that reflects the needs and priorities of the American people, as defined by an informed, engaged citizenry.
+The Center for Effective Government (CEG) was founded as OMB Watch in 1983, with a primary focus on making the work of executive branch agencies more transparent and open to citizen input.
+The organization changed its name in January 2013 to reflect the fact that its work has expanded over the years and that it has a new goal: an effective government that reflects the needs and priorities of the American people.
 The organization's mission is two-pronged:

 Enhance public understanding and appreciation of what government does and how it operates in all of our communications.
 If we expect our national government to manage large-scale societal challenges, citizens need to believe that government can contribute to the common good, protect the health, safety, and quality of life of all Americans, and manage resources for the future; and citizens need to know to how they can participate in governance decisions between elections.